PD days in English

 The Personal Development days run by the English Department are under constant review and evaluation, therefore evolving to suit the different needs of each cohort they are being delivered to and to reflect the changing demands of the curriculum.
 An overview of these days, taking into consideration the changes that they may undergo, is as follows:

-• The Year 9 ‘Shakespeare Day’, which immerses students in all thing Shakespearean, with a particular focus on ‘Macbeth’ allows students to also experience and consider other Shakespearean plays that they may not have experienced within their English lessons.
+• The Year 9 ‘Dickens Day, which immerses students in all thing Dickensian, with a particular focus on ‘A Christmas Carol’ allows students to also experience and consider other Dickensian novels that they may not have experienced within their English lessons.

 Year 9 ‘Get Lost in Books Day’